NothingAG/constitution/constitution.md

 #### 4.5.2 BREAKDOWN FROM UNCONSTITUTIONAL BEHAVIOR

 A facilitator of a super-circle may declare a process breakdown in a sub-circle if they discover that the sub-circle shows a behaviour pattern or produces governance output that violates the constitution.
-If the facilitator of the super-circle happens to also be the facilitator of the sub-circle, the super-circle's secretary and rep link gain the authority to also declare a process breakdown in the sub-circle.
+If the facilitator of the super-circle happens to also be the facilitator of the sub-circle, the super-circle's interpreter and care taker gain the authority to also declare a process breakdown in the sub-circle.

 #### 4.5.3 PROCESS RESTORATION